eĿlipsis

 • return from the surrounding function context

-• defer_break for surrounding switches or loops
+• break for surrounding switches or loops

-• defer_continue for surrounding loops
+• continue for surrounding loops

 • If the top-most compound statement of a non-void function, defer_skip can be used to just terminate this compound statement